datastaxdevs/workshop-cassandra-fundamentals/README.md

 # 🎓 Apache Cassandra™ Fundamentals

-Welcome to the 'Apache Cassandra™ Fundamentals' workshop!
-In this two-hour workshop, we shows the most important fundamentals and basics of the powerful distributed NoSQL database Apache Cassandra.
+Welcome to the **Apache Cassandra™ Fundamentals** workshop!
+In this two-hour workshop, we shows the most important fundamentals and basics of the powerful distributed `NoSQL database Apache Cassandra™`.

 Using **Astra DB**, the cloud based _Cassandra-as-a-Service_ platform delivered by DataStax, we will cover the very first steps for every developer who wants to try to learn a new database: creating tables and CRUD operations.